Time-Consistent and Market-Consistent Evaluations: Introduction

 In this paper we investigate well-known actuarial premium principles such as the variance principle and the standard-deviation principle, and study their extension into both time-consistent and market-consistent directions.
 To do this, we introduce the concept of \emph{two step market evaluations} and study their properties.
 Two step market evaluations convert any evaluation principle into a market-consistent one by applying the actuarial principle to the residual risk which remains after having conditioned on the future development of the stock price.
 This operator splitting preserves the structure and the computationally tractability of the original actuarial evaluation.
 Furthermore, we get some appealing properties like numeraire invariance.
 We are able to give a complete axiomatic characterization for two step market evaluations and show that these axioms are satisfied in a setting where the stock process is continuous and the insurance process is revealed at fixed time instances (or more generally has predictable jumps).
 This provides a strong argument for the use of two step market evaluations.
 We also consider some time-consistent extensions of our market-consistent evaluations to continuous time in a Brownian-Poisson setting.
 For this we need some results from the theory of backward stochastic differential equations (BSDEs), also called $g$-expectations.
 For background material on BSDEs we refer to \citet{KarouiPengQuenez1997BSDE-Finance}.

 The paper is organized as follows.
 In Section 2 we define conditional evaluations, give some background material, and recall some of the most standard actuarial principles.
 In Section 3 the notion of market-consistency is defined and two step market evaluations are introduced and motivated.
 We give a complete axiomatic characterization for two step market evaluations.
 In Section 4 it is shown that in a dynamic setting with continuous stock prices every evaluation which is time-consistent and market-consistent can be viewed as a two step market evaluation.
-In Section 5 we extend our evaluations to continuous time.
+In Section 5 we extend our evaluations to a continuous-time setup with processes with jumps.
 Section 6 gives a summary and conclusions.
 Section 7 contains the proofs of our results.